The Culinary Institute of America

 The Culinary Institute of America (CIA) is a private culinary institution with a main campus in Hyde Park, NY and satellite campuses in Napa Valley, CA and San Antonio, TX.

-The concept of The Culinary Institute of America was born in 1946.
-It was the brainchild of two women, Frances Roth and Katharine Angell.
-Roth was a Connecticut attorney who wanted to establish a school that would become “the culinary center of the nation.”
-It wasn’t until she teamed up with Katharine Angell, who was married to Yale University President James Rowland Angell, that the idea became reality.
-On May 22, 1946 the New Haven Restaurant Institute became the first school of its kind in the US, and was founded specifically to train returning veterans of WWII in the trade of culinary arts.
-The school was originally and continues to be chartered as a non-profit school.
-The first class had 50 students in attendance, the faculty consisted of a chef, a baker, and a dietitian.
+On May 22, 1946 the New Haven Restaurant Institute became the first school of its kind in the US, and was founded specifically to train returning veterans of WWII , in the field of culinary arts.
+The school was originally, and continues to be, a non-profit educational charter.
+The first class had 50 students in attendance, taught by a faculty that consisted of a chef, a baker, and a dietician.
 In 1947 the name was changed to the Restaurant Institute of Connecticut.

 The ongoing history of the CIA

-In 1998 the Hyde Park campus opened its Student Recreation Center, featuring facilities for basketball, tennis, racquetball, weightlifting, swimming and running, as well as a game room, a lounge, a café, and a pub.
+- In 1998 the Hyde Park campus opened its Student Recreation Center, featuring facilities for basketball, tennis, racquetball, weightlifting, swimming and running, as well as a game room, a lounge, a café, and a pub.

 CIA Culture